Smothered (TV series)

-Smothered is a British comedy television series, created by Monica Heisey and starring Danielle Vitalis, Jon Pointing, Aisling Bea, and Blair Underwood.
+Smothered is a British romantic comedy television series, created by Monica Heisey and starring Danielle Vitalis, Jon Pointing, Aisling Bea, and Blair Underwood.
+It premiered on 7 December 2023 on Sky Comedy.

 Synopsis

 Sammy (Vitalis) and Tom (Pointing) meet on a night out at karaoke and start a no-strings-attached affair for a limited time on the condition that they will never speak to each other again after three weeks.